DataDog/documentation/content/api/dashboard_lists/dashboard_lists_get_all.md

 ## Get all Dashboard Lists

-Fetch all of your existing dashboard list’s definitions.
+Fetch all of your existing dashboard list definitions.

 ##### ARGUMENTS